 If you do not have to sell your home, why bother, right?

 Family Time – Spending time with the kids and grandkids as they grow up.
 A Priceless time where you can just focus on spending time with family and doing what matters most in your life without having to worry about work.

 Leisure – Maybe you have a hobby?
 Or activity you like to do regularly?
-Well now you can put more time into that.
+Well, now you can put more time into that.
 Do you enjoy going places with your friends?
-Go exploring, find new places for you and your friends to get to know and enjoy the afternoons in!
+Go exploring, find new places for you and your friends to get to know, and enjoy the afternoons at home!

 Community Activities – Are you someone who likes to give back to your community?
 We resonate with you on this one!

-Now you are in retirement, you can go and find more opportunities to volunteer, help with local projects and do what you can around the neighbourhood.
+Now you are in retirement, you can go and find more opportunities to volunteer, help with local projects and do what you can around the neighborhood.

 I heard a really good saying, it goes:

 The first third of your life, you learn.